-Most foster parents I know become educators about the reality of foster care, just by virtue of being involved in the system.
+Most foster parents I know become educators about the reality of foster care, just by being involved in the system.
 There’s a lot of misinformation out there, and often, media portrayal of foster parents, the children in their care, and the entire system is inaccurate.

 Foster care differs from state to state, county to county, and agency to agency, and individual experiences with this process can be widespread, too.